Aminata Diallo

-Aminata Fatou Diallo (born 3 April 1995) is a French former footballer who played as a midfielder.
+Aminata Fatou Diallo (born 3 April 1995) is a French footballer who last played as a midfielder for Saudi Women's Premier League club Al-Nassr.

 Club career

 Paris Saint Germain, 2016–2022

 Diallo signed a two-season contract with Paris Saint-Germain Féminines in June 2016.

 Utah Royals (2020, loan)

 On 11 March 2020, Diallo joined Utah Royals on loan for the 2020 NWSL season.

 Atlético de Madrid Femenino (2021, loan)

 On 2 January 2021, Diallo joined Atlético de Madrid Femenino on loan.
 She made no appearances for the club.

 She returned to Paris Saint-Germain in the summer of 2021.
-The club did not extend her contract when it expired at the end of the 2021–22 season, and she retired from the sport.
+The club did not extend her contract when it expired at the end of the 2021–22 season.

+Levante

+On 2 January 2023, Diallo signed a six-month contract with Levante with an option to extend for another 12 months.
+She played five games, all as a substitute, receiving one yellow card.
+Levante did not trigger the extension on her contract.

+Al-Nassr

+Diallo joined Saudi Women's Premier League club Al Nassr ahead of the 2023–24 season.